-In 1966, The American Naturalist published two papers that largely invented quantitative behavioral ecology.
-J. Merritt Emlen writing alone and Robert MacArthur writing with Eric Pianka suggested that whenever an animal must make a decision about what food to eat it faces an optimization problem that can be quantified and solved in economic terms.
+In 1966, The American Naturalist published two papers that, although there were important precedents (cf. Holling, 1959), largely invented quantitative behavioral ecology.
+J. Merritt Emlen writing alone (Emlen, 1966) and Robert MacArthur writing with Eric Pianka suggested that whenever an animal must make a decision about what food to eat it faces an optimization problem that can be quantified and solved in economic terms.
 Evolution, they suggested, could be viewed as a force that might well drive organisms not just to solve these problems but to solve them efficiently.
-'There is a close parallel between the development of theories in economics and population biology.
+"There is a close parallel between the development of theories in economics and population biology.
 In biology, however, the geometry of the organisms and their environment plays a greater role.
 Different phenotypes have different abilities at harvesting resources, and the resources are distributed in a patchwork in three dimensions in the environment.
 In this paper we undertake to determine in which patches a species would feed and which items would form its diet if the species acted in the most economical fashion.
-Hopefully, natural selection will often have achieved such optimal allocation of time and energy expenditures, but such "optimum theories" are hypotheses for testing rather than anything certain' (MacArthur and Pianka, 1966).
+Hopefully, natural selection will often have achieved such optimal allocation of time and energy expenditures, but such 'optimum theories' are hypotheses for testing rather than anything certain" (MacArthur and Pianka, 1966).

-The area of behavioral ecology which developed directly from these two papers, foraging theory, has made significant advances since 1966 and today at least 6 independent optimization problems have been identified, modeled, and tested.
+The area of behavioral ecology which developed directly from these two papers, foraging theory, has made significant advances since 1966, and today, at least six independent optimization problems have been identified, modeled, and tested.
 One class of foraging problem that has received significant attention, and one of particular relevance to neurobiologists, is the study of Prey Selection.
-As a monkey roams the savannah it encounters patches of food of different types and qualities, each with a different frequency.
+As a monkey roams the savannah, it encounters patches of food of different types and qualities, each with a different frequency.
 Each food type, a plant with nutritious roots, a colony of insects, or a piece of fruit, occurs with a certain probability and a certain caloric density.
 Each takes a different amount of time and energy to obtain and consume, and so each has a different value, or profitability, to the monkey.
 What happens when a monkey like this encounters eight food patches, each with a different set of sensory properties?
 Those sensory properties allow the animal to estimate the value of each patch, the cost of harvesting each patch, and the frequency with which a patch of that type is encountered.
-Prey Selection models use these variables to predict which patch, if any, the monkey will attempt to acquire and consume.
-Empirical tests then seek to determine how closely actual animals approximate these optimal solutions.
+Prey selection models use these variables to predict which patch, if any, the monkey will attempt to acquire and consume.
+In complete mathematical form, the prey model was therefore developed (Charnov, 1973; Stephens and Krebs, 1986) to define a method for computing the most efficient predatory strategy for any animal, in any environment.
+It assumes that optimal predation is achieved whenever a forager achieves a maximum rate of energy intake with a minimal expenditure of effort in a random and unpredictable world.